OmniSharp/omnisharp-vim/README.md

 " OmniSharp won't work without this setting filetype plugin on

-" Choose the OmniSharp-Roslyn server let g:OmniSharp_server_type = 'roslyn'
+" Choose the OmniSharp-Roslyn server - this is the default let g:OmniSharp_server_type = 'roslyn'

 " Set the path to the roslyn server